HELIOS APP (Viking Centro App)

 Brief Overview

 One of many other key functions is the bunch session configurator.
-Using this feature, users can adjust the quantities and times of their sessions so the software itself can automatically reserve these available slots.
-Other features include: reservation or service filters, preview and download of invoices or information from the different centers of the Viking Centro chain.
+Using this feature, users can adjust the quantities and times of their sessions so the product itself can automatically reserve these available slots.
+Other features include: reservation or service filters, management of invoices or information about the different centers of the Viking Centro gym chain.

-The main project goal is business growth; estimating a 25-40% profit within the first year of the application’s launch.
+The overarching project objective is business growth, with an estimated 25-40% increase in profit within the first year of the apps’ launch.

-"It is not entirely about creating an app.
-It is a process of investigation, analysis and execution of the research to serve an ergonomic solution"
+"It’s not just about creating an app.
+It’s a process of investigation, analysis, and applying research to deliver a human-centered solution."

 Stages of Development